-Crater Lake, the only national park in Oregon, is one of the most charming national parks to visit.
+Crater Lake, our only national park in Oregon, is one of the most charming national parks to visit.
+Its laid back atmosphere and breathtaking views, make it feel like you’re on another planet.
+Whether it’s a sunny, rainy, or cloudy day, your views are sure to be equally spectacular.

 Formed by the collapse of an ancient volcano called Mt.
 Mazama 7,700 years ago, Crater Lake’s rich blue color comes from rain or snow accumulation.
 Without inlets or outlets connected to the lake, there is no sediment or mineral deposit.
 This makes it one of the purest, most pristine lakes in the world.